leanprover-community/aesop/README.md

 This will remove all rules associated with the declaration `foo` from all rule sets.

-When you want to remove only certain rules, you can use a command:
+If you want to remove only certain rules, you can use the `erase_aesop_rules`
+command:

 ``` lean
 erase_aesop_rules [safe apply foo, bar (rule_sets [A])]